klahrich/chiefhustler/content/posts/sunlight-financial.md

 CEO Matthew Potere has acquired 85,000 shares on October 10, 2021, at an average price of $5.41, bringing his total share count to 595,000.

-Moreover, he owns 3,510,541 shares of Class C exchangeable on a one-for-one basis to shares of Class A Common Stock.
+Moreover, he owns 3,510,541 shares of Class C exchangeable on a one-for-one basis to shares of Class A Common Stock, or a total of 2% of the outstanding shares.

 CFO Edinburg Barry has also purchased 75,000 shares in September 2021 at around the same price.